haraldkubota/LYWSD03MMC/read-thermometer/README.md

 # Read data from reflashed LYWSD03MMC

-This short Node.js program read environment data (temperature, humidity and also battery status) via the BLE announcements from the reflashed LYWSD03MMC.
+This short Node.js program reads environment data (temperature, humidity and also battery status) via the BLE announcements from the reflashed LYWSD03MMC.
 See https://github.com/atc1441/ATC_MiThermometer